Neville Marriner: Honours and awards

 Marriner was appointed a Commander of the Order of the British Empire (CBE) in 1979.
 He was created a Knight Bachelor in 1985.
+In 1990 the Hamburg-based Alfred Toepfer Foundation awarded Marriner its annual Shakespeare Prize in recognition of his life's work.
 In the 2015 Queen's Birthday Honours, he was appointed a Member of the Order of the Companions of Honour (CH).
 He was appointed an officer of the French Ordre des Arts et des Lettres.
 His recordings of Mozart were honoured with two Gemeinde Awards from the Austrian Music Academy.